droneRL2020/droneRL2020.github.io/README.md

 ## Welcome to Seoho Kang's Project Page

-I have done several projects on robotics and deep learning.
-This page contains information on some of them.
+This pages contain my projects on robotics and deep learning I have done so far.
 I like to use C++ and Python as main languages.

 ### GoWithRobo: Robotic Shopping Cart finding items for customers